GlenJF/SmartWarehouseProject/README.md

 ## How to Start the Clients
 ### Starting the Servers
 Before starting the clients, ensure that the servers are running.
-This can be done by selecting the "Run" option in IntelliJ IDEA, which is located at the top of the IDE.
+This can be done by selecting the "Run" option in IntelliJ IDEA, which is located at the top of the IDE or Right-click on the class file named server and select "Run "----server".main()".
+(Each of the services have their own server class)

 ### Starting the Clients Individually
 1. Open the SmartWarehouseManager class in IntelliJ IDEA.
-2. Right-click on the class file and select "Run SmartWarehouseManager.main()".
+2. Right-click on the 2SmartWarehouseManager" class file and select "Run SmartWarehouseManager.main()".
 3. This will launch the Smart Warehouse Manager application.
 4. Once the application window is open, follow the on-screen instructions to start individual clients by entering the corresponding option number.